 Gradescope allows you to mark with a rubric on all assignment types (excluding Bubble Sheet), which you can build as you mark each question.
+You can also build the rubric before you mark.
 Individual rubric items and comments created are saved for each question, so that they can be re-used on the next answer that you mark.
 This allows for quick and consistent marking.

 The rubric interface contains the following features:

 - Question navigation: The grey chevron icon next to the question number enables you to move quickly between questions

 - Grading progress: Indicates how many responses have been graded for the question.

 - Rubric settings: Allows you to choose from positive (award points up to total score) or negative (decrease from maximum score) marking.